Unipotent Invariant Matrices: Rank of a unipotent fixed bilinear form

-Now we prove the claim about the null space of $M''$.
-There are $d(\lambda) - 1$ independent column relations in $U''$ and since $Z'' = 0$, this produces $d(\lambda) - 1$ independent column relations in $M''$.
-There is also another column relation among the last columns in each block of $W''$ corresponding to the part $i$.
-Let us call the columns occurring in this relation {\it distinguished columns}.
-However, the corresponding columns in $V''$ are {\it not} zero, so we cannot immediately extend this relation to one in $M''$.
+Of course, the corresponding columns in $V''$ are {\it not} zero, so we cannot immediately extend this relation to one in $M''$.
 Instead, we show that we can use certain additional columns of $M''$ to obtain a column relation.
 To do this, it suffices to show that all of the distinguished columns of $V''$ lie in the column space of $U''$.
 For then we can add a linear combination of columns in $U''$ to the linear combination of distinguished columns in $V''$ to produce zero.
 The same linear combination of the full columns in $M''$ (obtained by simply adding $0$'s at the bottom) plus the combination of distinguished columns in $M''$ will produce zero as well.
-This yields an independent column relation, giving a total of $d(\lambda)$ linearly independent column relations in $M''$, i.e. $d(\lambda)$ linearly independent vectors in the null space of $M''$.
+This yields an independent column relation, giving a total of $d(\lambda)$ linearly independent column relations in $M''$.
+In other words, we have $d(\lambda)$ linearly independent vectors in the null space of $M''$.

-To prove that the distinguished column space of $V''$ is contained in the column space of $U''$, it is enough to show that the distinguished column space of $V''$ is orthogonal to the kernel of $U''^{\mathsf{T}}$, which we may interpret as the space of row relations in $U''$.
-Now since the row relations in $U''$ always involve the $m_i^{\text{th}}$ rows from the various blocks and each $m_i \geq 2$, while the nonzero entires in the distinguished columns of $V''$ are always located in the first rows of each block, the claim follows immediately.
+To prove that the distinguished column space of $V''$ is contained in the column space of $U''$, it is enough to show that the distinguished column space of $V''$ is orthogonal to the kernel of $U''^{\mathsf{T}}$, which we interpret as the space of row relations in $U''$.
+Now since the row relations in $U''$ always involve the bottom $m_j$-th rows from the various blocks and each $m_j \geq 2$, while the nonzero entires in the distinguished columns of $V''$ are always located in the first rows of each block, the claim follows immediately.

 \end{proof}